Output Format

 Passthrough Fields

-Fields from context_scope.passthrough are preserved at the root level of the output:
+Fields from context_scope.passthrough are preserved at the root level of each record:

 # Workflow config